tlswg/tls13-spec/draft-ietf-tls-tls13.md

 encrypted with the new key.
 Failure to do so may allow message truncation attacks.

-## Handshake Layer and Key Changes

-Handshake messages MUST NOT span key changes.
-Because the ServerHello, Finished, and KeyUpdate messages signal a key change, upon receiving these messages a receiver MUST verify that the end of these messages aligns with a record boundary; if not, then it MUST terminate the connection with an "unexpected_message" alert.

 #  Record Protocol

 The TLS record protocol takes messages to be transmitted, fragments the data into manageable blocks, protects the records, and transmits the result.
-Received data is decrypted and verified, reassembled, and then delivered to higher-level clients.
+Received data is verified and decrypted, reassembled, and then delivered to higher-level clients.

-TLS records are typed, which allows multiple higher level protocols to be multiplexed over the same record layer.
+TLS records are typed, which allows multiple higher-level protocols to be multiplexed over the same record layer.
 This document specifies three content types: handshake, application data, and alert.
 Implementations MUST NOT send record types not defined in this